The Marching Band Invitational Show is our competition where

 Parking volunteers will guide buses, trailers, and spectators to appropriate spots and prevent parking where not allowed.
 Your shift starts a little earlier than others, but finishes earlier too.
-We will have a morning into afternoon shift and an afternoon into evening shift.
 Once all band units have arrived, parking volunteers have a break until it's time to help them exit.
 Details to be shared at the Parking Volunteer meeting before the show.
 Report times and estimated finish are listed in the sign-up.
 If you like being outside and organizing arrivals, this is the place for you!

-We will be serving concessions from the stadium's stand.
+We will be serving concessions from the stadium's food stand.
 You may sign up for as many shifts as you'd like, but you must be 16 years or older to volunteer at concessions.
-No food prep or cooking is required.. all you have to do is serve food or cashier.
+No food prep or cooking is required.
+All you have to do is serve food and/or cashier.
 If you like interacting with our spectators and performers, this is the job for you!